vuestorefront/vue-storefront/packages/core/docs/performance/other-optimizations.md

 Keep-Alive: timeout=5, max=100
 ```

-## Preconnect with external domains like your CDN or fonts provider
+## Preconnect with external domains like your CDN or fonts provider :ledger:

 If a critical resource needed to render a page is not on your domain, you can consider preconnecting to that domain.
 The browser will create the connections, so it's ready when the resource is needed.